sigachev/update-ecs-task-dns-js/README.md

 * hostedZoneId (the hosted zone id of your public DNS namespace, for example `Z03683693E1POL4P4T9EW`)
 * domain (the domain name of your public DNS namespace, for example `finmates.com`)
+* services (service names separated by "/" DNS entries should be updated for, for example `stocks/notifications`)

 ## Demo